 Section 474.18 of the Municipal Act, 2001, requires that the Corporation make annual payments to the County of Middlesex for an indefinite period as compensation for the reduction of income due to the dissolution of the London-Middlesex Suburban Roads Commission.
-The amount paid in 2018 was \$1,138 (2017 - \$1,139).
+The amount paid in 2019 was \$1,137 (2018 - \$1,138).
 Payments are based on the base year of 1997 at \$1,000 and are calculated contingent on annual assessment and tax rate increases.

-b) Rehabilitation and Redevelopment Tax Grant Programs
+b) Rehabilitation, Redevelopment and Community Improvement Grant Programs

-The Corporation has future commitments on the various Rehabilitation and Redevelopment Programs, which are programs that allow for future reductions in property taxes.
+The Corporation has future commitments on the various Rehabilitation, Redevelopment Community Improvement Programs, which are programs that allow for future reductions in property taxes or access to grant funding.
 The future commitments are as follows: